 Whether you want to negotiate a business transaction with a tribal business, or you have been injured by a tribal entity, Mr. Twietmeyer understands the unique challenges and opportunities that you will face, and he can assist you in formulating a course of action that will maximize the protection of your rights.

 Both California and Federal laws protect California workers rights to be free from discrimination in the workplace and to be timely and adequately paid for their work.
 For example, employers in California must pay employees an hourly wage of at least $8, and must pay employees time-and-one-half for every hour worked in excess of forty hours per week.
 Employers must pay their employees on time (at least twice per month) and must permit employees time for meals and break periods.
 Failure to do any of the foregoing can lead to significant liability and penalties.
 In a misguided effort to skirt California's wage and hour laws, employers sometimes improperly classify employees as independent contractors or even as unpaid interns.
 That too is unlawful and can give rise to significant liability and severe statutory penalties.
 California workers are protected from discrimination in the workplace on the basis of age, disability, medical condition, gender, race, ancestry, national origin, religion, and sexual preference.

 If you believe you are the victim of unlawful payment practices, or workplace discrimination, call Mr. Twietmeyer for a free and confidential interview.

-It sometimes feels like the cards are stacked against individuals and small businesses in our global economy.
+It sometimes feels like the cards are stacked against individuals and small businesses in our global and online economy.
 Our legal system is intimidating, costly, and all too often, aggravatingly slow.
 But with a little perseverance and the assistance of excellent, and aggressive legal representation, your rights can be vindicated.